 Causes of Posterior Labrum Tears

 Posterior labrum tears can occur as a result of acute traumatic events, such as falls onto an outstretched arm or direct impact to the shoulder.
-Dislocations, where the humeral head is forced out of the socket, can also lead to labral tears.
+Dislocations, where the humeral head is forced out of the socket, can also lead to a shoulder labral tear.

-Engaging in repetitive overhead motions, such as those involved in sports like swimming, tennis, or baseball, can contribute to posterior labrum tears.
+Engaging in repetitive overhead motions, such as those involved in sports like swimming, tennis, or baseball, can contribute to a posterior labrum tear.
 The repetitive stress and strain on the shoulder joint over time can lead to labral damage.

 Sports that involve contact, collisions, or sudden changes in direction can increase the risk of posterior labrum tears.
 Sports like football, rugby, and martial arts where the shoulder can be subjected to forceful impacts are particularly associated with such injuries.